core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}

-Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}).
-Its value is immutable once the Common Context is established.
+Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 5.2 of {{I-D.ietf-cose-rfc8152bis-struct}}).

-Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry, as updated in Section 10.2 of {{I-D.ietf-cose-rfc8152bis-algs}}.
-The value implies an associated key type, as "\[kty\]" is a listed capability of each registered algorithm.
+This parameter is immutable once the Common Context is established.
+Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+The value is associated to a COSE key type, specified in the "Capabilities" column of the Registry.
+COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
+For endpoints that support the pairwise mode of Group OSCORE, the X25519 function {{RFC7748}} is also mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

 ### Counter Signature Parameters ## {#ssec-common-context-cs-params}

 Counter Signature Parameters identifies the parameters associated to the digital signature algorithm specified in Counter Signature Algorithm.
-This parameter MAY be empty and is immutable once the Common Context is established.
+This parameter is immutable once the Common Context is established.

-The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined as follows.
+The exact structure and value of this parameter depends on the value of Counter Signature Algorithm, and is defined as the concatenation of the following two elements:

+* The array of COSE capabilities for Counter Signature Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-1. The entry for the key type associated to the Counter Signature Algorithm is considered, from the "COSE Key Types" Registry as updated in Section 10.1 of {{I-D.ietf-cose-rfc8152bis-algs}}.
-Then, the array V in the "Capabilities" column of this entry is considered.
+* The array of COSE capabilities for the COSE key type associated to Counter Signature Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-2. Counter Signature Parameters takes the following value.
-   * If V has one element, it takes no value.
-   * If V has two elements, it takes the second element of V.
-   * If V has N > 2 elements, it takes an array Z of N-1 elements.
-In particular, Z\[i\] = V\[i+1\], i = (0 ...
-N-2).

 Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

 ### Counter Signature Key Parameters ## {#ssec-common-context-cs-key-params}

 Counter Signature Key Parameters identifies the parameters associated to the keys used with the digital signature algorithm specified in Counter Signature Algorithm.
-This parameter MAY be empty and is immutable once the Common Context is established.
+This parameter is immutable once the Common Context is established.

-The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined as follows.

-1. The entry for the key type associated to the Counter Signature Algorithm is considered, from the "COSE Key Types" Registry as updated in Section 10.1 of {{I-D.ietf-cose-rfc8152bis-algs}}.
-Then, the array V in the "Capabilities" column of this entry is considered.
+The exact structure and value of this parameter depends on the value of Counter Signature Algorithm.
+In particular, this parameter takes the same structure and value of the array of COSE capabilities for the COSE key type associated to Counter Signature Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-2. Counter Signature Key Parameters takes the following value.
-   * If V has one element, i.e. kty(n), it takes n.
-   * If V has N > 1 elements, it takes an array Z of N elements, where:
-      * Z\[0\] = n , where V\[0\] = kty(n)
-      * Z\[i\] = V\[i\] , i = (1 ...
-N-1).

 Examples of Counter Signature Key Parameters are in {{sec-cs-params-ex}}.